 Colin Farrell Created A Backstory For Each Of The Penguin's Scars

-The Penguin, a casual observer will immediately notice, looks nothing like Farrell, and it took prosthetic makeup designer Mike Marino and prosthetic artist Mike Fontaine hours and hours to get Farrell camera ready as the scarred, balding, rough-skinned Cobblepot.
+In a 2021 interview with Far Out Magazine, Reeves compared the Penguin to Fredo, the character played by John Cazale in "The Godfather."
+But now, he's basically Michael Corleone — albeit without Al Pacino's smooth '70s skin.
+The Penguin, a casual observer will immediately notice, looks nothing like Farrell, and it took prosthetic makeup designer Mike Marino and prosthetic artist Mike Fontaine hours and hours to get the star camera ready as the scarred, balding, rough-skinned Cobb.

-"Matt [Reeves] had some ideas on what he wanted The Penguin to be.
+"Matt [Reeves] had some ideas on what he wanted the Penguin to be.
 He wanted something that was a little pathetic and a little sympathetic.
 He was referencing Fredo from 'The Godfather,' and the look of Bob Hoskins.
 I kind of sculpted Fredo's brow onto Colin as close as I could, and then I started tweaking it from there.
 It just developed into this strange mob kind of character and a scarred-up, grizzled, heavy guy with maybe an insecurity."

-The story of the scars
+The story of the Penguin's scars

-In "The Art of the Batman," Farrell talks about how seeing himself in makeup was an informative experience when it came to playing Oz:
+In "The Art of the Batman," Colin Farrell talks about how seeing himself in makeup was an informative experience when it came to playing Oz:

 "You look at his face and you see some scars.
 It was fun creating a backstory for every single mark and every single issue that he has, because there's a wealth of a kind of information, of personal history that one can design.
 You would hope that from thinking about it — even subtextually or unconsciously — this information finds its way into the character and onto the screen.
 But certainly lends itself to much more [authenticity]."